MS Human Resources Manager

 If you wish to apply for this programme taught in French, please use the on-line application procedure.

 The programme is open to students holding the following degrees:

-Once the fee down payment has been received, the School will help International students with their visa procedures and search for accommodation.
+In addition to the EM Normandy application form, international candidates must approach their local Campus France office to facilitate the process of obtaining their visa.
+Once the down payment has been received, the School will help International students with their visa procedures and search for accommodation.

 Technological and legislative developments (digitisation, PAYE, French labour laws, GDPR,etc.) have created a need for versatile staff across administrative functions (pay, HRIS, C&B, social management control etc.).
 Most in demand will be those who have an inquiring mind, possess international experience and can adapt to innovative tools when sourcing and recruiting.
 The biggest increase will be in talent management roles as the competition for talent is still ongoing.
 What’s more, digitisation will speed up the evolution of roles, with an impact on recruitment, internal mobility and forward planning for jobs and skills: human resources will be put back at the heart of business strategy.